VMBlakelock/destination-date-night/README.md

 ## Aim

 To create a fun interactive front end website that responds accordingly to the users actions.
-This website is designed so users can create thier 'perfect date' by selecting specified dropdown criteria and clicking the button.
+This website is designed so users can create their 'perfect date' by selecting specified dropdown criteria and clicking the button.
 The outcome will reveal their chosen perfect date.

 ## Purpose

-The owner of Destination Date Night wants to create fun website that allows users to interact with differing functionality.
-The user will select specified criteria from the two dropdown then click a button, this will in turn produce and outcome.
+The owner of Destination Date Night wants to create fun website that allows users to interact using differing functionality.
+The user will select specified criteria from the two dropdown then click a button, this will in turn produce an outcome.
 The user can review this outcome in order to make a decision on where to go on their date.

 It is hoped that the users will find the website to be a fun and interesting way to gather ideas for a date.
 By using the search criteria offered and the results the site returns the user can plan a date that will suit their individual needs.